shabpompeiano/edunauts/0_liftoff/1_code_flow.md

-# 🗺️ Code as a Treasure Hunt: Discovering Functions, Variables, and Code Flow
+# 🗺️ Functions, Variables, and Code Flow: Code as a Treasure Hunt!

 ## Introduction: Coding is Your Map to the Treasure